 The popliteal vein runs posterior to the popliteal artery and receives blood from multiple tributaries.

-Popliteal lymph nodes can be throughout the popliteal fossa, closely associated with the popliteal vessels.
+Popliteal lymph nodes can be found throughout the popliteal fossa, closely associated with the popliteal vessels.
 These nodes drain into the deep inguinal lymph nodes.

 The regulation of the function of the artery is via a proper balance between the sympathetic and parasympathetic fibers.